‘Shark Tank’ Mogul Barbara Corcoran Jumps Out Of Coffin At Funeral-Themed 70th Birthday Bash

 Corcoran’s guests arrived at a Fifth Avenue penthouse to find the ABC star lying in an open casket wearing a red gown with huge funeral flower displays on either side of her, Page Six reports.
 A cardboard cutout of Corcoran posing as a nun was set up next to the coffin.
 The millionaire real estate mogul then reportedly jumped out of the coffin and began to dance around the room.

 While Corcoran was outfitted in attire fit for a corpse, the official dress code for the bash was “tango.”
-The Shark Tank star even hired a professional tango dancer for the party, perhaps as a nod to her short-lived stint on Dancing With the Stars in 2017.
+The Shark Tank star even hired a professional tango dancer for the party, perhaps as a nod to her short-lived stint on Dancing with the Stars in 2017.
 Party guests were later served a cake decorated with a plastic doll being eaten by a shark.

 Page Six reports that guests at the party included Corcoran’s Shark Tank co-stars Daymond John and Mark Cuban, with Cuban describing the whole affair as “creepy” in an Instagram story.
 You can see a photo from Barbara Corcoran’s funeral-themed birthday party below.